aparna66610/aparna66610/README.md

 ### 🔬 The researcher

+A lot of my research is private.
 My work asks how technology changes the people who use it — across social platforms, AI systems, and assistive robotics.

 - Six peer-reviewed papers · 122 citations · h-index 3
 - IEEE Best Paper Award, cited in elderly-care policy across four countries